 Crossing over into the savanna there were countless herds of roaming centaurs to be found, but unlike the monochromatic centaurs of Europe, these women evoked the Zebra and had white stripes streaking all across their sleek black equine bodies.
 Standing out amongst the herds were women who had gone so far as to paint the skin of their human-half, or dye their hair, with white streaks.
 Fundiswa informed me that no Boer has ever managed to incapacitate or abduct one of these zebrataurs, their wild spirits unwavering.

-By the fifth day, we were heading further northward and the hilly topography became far more mountainous; the thickets and savannas gave way to lush grasslands that would make for perfect grazing fields.
+By December 25th, we were heading further northward and the hilly topography became far more mountainous; the thickets and savannas gave way to lush grasslands that would make for perfect grazing fields.
 Along the way, we passed many people who were fleeing westward from the ever-advancing Zulu Empire, including native holstaurs whose skin were strewn with patterns of assorted colours.
 In the distance, I could discern a rather extensive mountain range.
 According to the makeshift map I acquired in Grahamstown, the Boers call it the Drakensbergen — a detail that, while wee, renews my confidence that we are on the right track.

-We awoke early upon the sixth day to pouring rain, gradually filling our campsite with lakelets and rivulets of water.
+We awoke early upon December 26th to pouring rain, gradually filling our campsite with lakelets and rivulets of water.
 At the time I was not aware that rainfall in this region of Southern Africa was so substantial.
 Nevertheless, the prospect of falling ill was not formidable enough to coax me into delaying this expedition, thus ever onward did we trek.
 Much to my chagrin, the rain would not abate that day, moreover, at noon a sharp mountain breeze swiftly sprang upon us.
 Still, we were fortunate enough to have the land transition into a thick forest canopy.

-As the sun set upon the sixth day, we came across a most peculiar and eldritch structure.
+As the sun set upon that day, we came across a most peculiar and eldritch structure.
 It was a hut larger than any I had ever seen in this country, stretching high up into the forest canopy, cylindrical in shape with a conical roof, and constructed entirely out of stone.
 On either side, the entrance was surrounded by exquisite mosaics of what appeared to be serpents and priestesses dripping in blood of an unnervingly lurid crimson hue.
 So transfixed was I that, before I could even think to press onward, the hut’s wooden door swung open to reveal a lamia with silvery-grey scales and a viper snuggled around her neck.
-Like many of the local hybridus humanoids I had encountered, she gave off the impression of lacking any form of modesty, brazenly strutting around unclothed; such carnal indecency, it makes my face go aflush!
+Like many of the local chimeras I had encountered, she gave off the impression of lacking any form of modesty, brazenly strutting around unclothed; such carnal indecency, it makes my face go aflush!
 The lamia enthusiastically greeted us and bowed, then with an innocent grin offered to let our group stay the night in her “temple.”
 I hesitated briefly, the circumstances marked by a stain of dubiosity, but my frustration with the rain coupled with my curiosity led me to accept her offer.

 Inside the Temple, we sat around a fire, atop of which I boiled a kettle of tea, as dozens of docile cobras slithered all around us.
 Or at least, the lamia claimed they posed no threat to us, but forewarned that to harm any of them would be a grave insult to her.
 The caravaneers and their slave were apprehensive, mumbling something about “sihr,” and trembled the whole time until their bodies slumbered off.
 I did my best to pay them no heed, for I had many questions to pose towards this alluringly mysterious lamia, and she was more than eager to answer them through Fundiswa.